bill-ahmed/qbit-matUI/README.md

 Alternatively, you can take a production-ready build from the `builds` directory in this project.
 The latest version is zipped.

+## Demo!
+A live demo is available here: https://qbit-material-webui-demo.herokuapp.com/.

 ## Screenshots
 The following are some snippets from the alternate UI.
 They may (or may not) be outdated.
-To get the best idea of where the app currently is, consider running it locally.
+To get the best idea of where the app currently is, consider trying out the live demo above or running the app locally.

 #### Home Page
 ![Home Page](/builds/images/home_page.jpg)